Chlorek/tardis/README.md

     }
 }
 ```
+In this example every value of smooth_noise output is assigned to const values.

 You can also perform changes to X and Y value and internal pairing algorithm.
 For details contact wiki (To-Do).